Throbac-Labs/SolanaValidator_FullDeployment/README.md

 ```
 sudo dd if=/dev/nvme2n1p2 of=/swapfile bs=1M count=250K
 ```
-Now we need to set the proper permissions and create the swapfile
+Now we need to set the proper permissions and create the swapfile.
 ```
 sudo chmod 0600 /swapfile
 sudo mkswap /swapfile